skoona/SknServices/README.md

 UserProfiles and AccessProfiles have many different implementations available, and are well handled processes.
 The [Java Access Controller](http://www.cs.ait.ac.th/~on/O/oreilly/java-ent/security/ch05_01.htm "Java Access Controller"), and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those permission capabilities.
-However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge needing to handle the dynamics of Electronic Delivery.
+However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge when it comes to handling the dynamics of Electronic Delivery.

+##Objective
+---

+The system shall contribute to resolving these initial use cases:

+1. Clearly indicate an employee, agent, agency owner, CSR, or any business ACTOR role!
+    * by identifying the person(s) using a permanent and persistent identifier from an authenticated source.
+2. When an Insured enrolls in 'DirectPay' what additional documents have they chosen to have delivered electronically to them?
+    * by identifying the person(s), and encoding which person is authorized to view specific electronic documents.
+3. Who has an AgencyOwner authorized to receive and/or view their monthly Commission Statement, Commission CSV File, and Agency Experience Report?
+    * by identifying the person(s), and encoding which person is authorized to view specific electronic documents.
+4. When a Policy changes its LifeCycle Status, who receives notification; and how should that notification be sent?
+    * by identifying the person(s), and encoding which person is authorized to receive notifications by type, where type includes the delivery method.

 ##AccessProfile i.e (Secure::AccessRegistry)
 ---

-The current implementation of
-AccessProfile contains an XML Secure::AccessRegistry file which could embody the specific requirements of the ContentProfile.
+The current implementation of AccessProfile contains an XML Secure::AccessRegistry file which could embody the specific requirements of the ContentProfile.
 It would do this by creating an entry for each content type uri; like:

 * 'Agency/Commission-STMT/0034'